LGBTQ rights in Kiribati

-Lesbian, gay, bisexual, and transgender (LGBT) people in Kiribati face legal challenges not experienced by non-LGBT residents.
+Lesbian, gay, bisexual, transgender, and queer (LGBTQ) people in Kiribati face legal challenges not experienced by non-LGBT residents.
 Male homosexuality is illegal in Kiribati with a penalty of up to 14 years in prison, but the law is not enforced.
 Female homosexuality is legal, but lesbians may face violence and discrimination.
 Despite this, employment discrimination on the basis of sexual orientation has been prohibited since 2015.

 In November 2016, Kiribati voted against a plan to get rid of the UN Independent Expert on violence and discrimination based on sexual orientation and gender identity at the United Nations General Assembly.
 The push to get rid of the UN expert failed in an 84–77 vote.
-As the voting was on an amendment to block an anti-LGBT proposal, a vote in favor was a vote for keeping the special rapporteur on protection against violence and discrimination based on sexual orientation and gender identity.
+As the voting was on an amendment to block an anti-LGBTQ proposal, a vote in favor was a vote for keeping the special rapporteur on protection against violence and discrimination based on sexual orientation and gender identity.
 Kiribati along with Sri Lanka were the only two countries, where homosexuality is still criminalised, who voted this way.

 History

 Kiribati is home to a traditional transgender population, called binabinaaine.
 The Gilbertese word binabinaaine refers to people who were assigned male at birth but act, dress and behave as female, while the word binabinamane has the opposite meaning, that being a person who was assigned female at birth but behaves as male.
-People who live as these gender roles have traditionally been accepted by Kiribati society, and are not perceived as immoral or disordered, but as belonging to a third gender alongside male and female.
+People who live as these gender roles have traditionally been accepted by Kiribati society and not perceived as immoral or disordered.
+They have been historically described as belonging to a third gender alongside male and female.
+Current local association BIMBA describe themselves as trans women.

 Laws regarding same-sex sexual activity

 Sections 153, 154, and 155 of the Penal Code outlaw anal intercourse and oral copulation, regardless of sex.
-There are no reports of prosecutions directed against LGBT people under these laws.
+There are no reports of prosecutions directed against LGBTQ people under these laws.